 As a graduate of Widener’s MSW program, you are qualified and prepared to sit for the Licensed Social Worker (LSW) exam and, after two years of supervised clinical practice post LSW, for the Licensed Clinical Social Work (LCSW) exam.* Earning your license will open new professional doors and pave the way toward higher-paying jobs in social work.

 Address issues at the root of the problem.
 Take an active role in your community.
 Pursue your passion for helping others.
 Be the future of social services.

 Create positive, meaningful change in disadvantaged communities while contributing to the knowledge base of your profession.
 Our advanced curriculum weaves trauma and its impact on mental health into all coursework, preparing clinical social workers to deliver culturally competent, evidence-based social work services to individuals, families, and groups from diverse client populations.

 There is a need for social work professionals who specialize in trauma.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Health Resources and Services Administration (HRSA), in the United States, 61 percent of men and 51 percent of women report exposure to at least one lifetime traumatic event, and 90 percent of clients in public behavioral health care settings have experienced trauma.
 With Widener’s program you will be receiving a curriculum specializing in trauma to prepare you for the field today.**

 Click here to view the full MSW curriculum.

 Click here to learn more about the field experience.

 Widener’s Faculty Train the Next Generation of Social Work Leaders

 Our social work faculty is comprised of professionals with a wide range of credentials and professional experiences.
-Among them are counselors, social researchers, and published authors who are considered to be experts in the field of social work.
+Among them are clinicians, working in direct practice, community and clinically informed policy and social researchers, many of whom are considered to be experts in the field of social work.

 - Advanced assessment, intervention, and evaluation skills